Pritammandal77/Zeno-AI/README.md

 ---

-## 🧬 Future Scope
+### 🧬 Future Scope

 List improvements, extensions, or follow-up features:

-- 📈 More integrations
+## 📈 More integrations:
+- Connect Zeno-AI with productivity tools like Google Calendar, Notion, Slack, or smart home devices for a more powerful assistant experience.

-- 🛡️ Security enhancements
+## 🛡️ Security enhancements:
+- Implement user authentication, encrypted voice data processing, and privacy-first features to ensure secure interactions.

-- 🌐 Localization / broader accessibility
+## 🌐 Localization / broader accessibility:
+- Memory & Personalization
+Enable Zeno-AI to remember user preferences, recurring tasks, and context across sessions for a more personalized experience.

 ---

-## 📎 Resources / Credits
+### 📎 Resources / Credits

-- APIs or datasets used
-- Open source libraries or tools referenced
+## APIs & Services Used

+- HACKHAZARDS API – for powering Zeno-AI’s conversational intelligence.

+- Web Speech API – for real-time voice input and text-to-speech output.

+## Open Source Libraries & Tools

+- React – for building the frontend interface.

+- Tailwind CSS – for quick and responsive UI styling.

-- Acknowledgements
+## Acknowledgements

+- Huge thanks to the [HACKHAZARDS] organizers and mentors for the guidance and support.

+- Inspired by projects like [Zeno-AI].

+- Shout-out to the amazing dev community whose tools and docs made this possible.

 ---